dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Overview.md

 ## Importing Flat Files  {#datafiles}

-The most common ingestion scenario is importing flat files into your Splice Machine database; typically, CSV files stored on a local computer, in the cloud, or somewhere in your cluster, on HDFS.
-Splice Machine offers two primary methods for importing your flat files: *bulk HFile imports* and *standard flat file imports*.
+The most common ingestion scenario is importing flat files into your Splice Machine database; typically, CSV files stored on a local computer, in the cloud, or in HDFS on your cluster.
+Splice Machine offers two primary methods for importing your flat files: *bulk HFile imports* and *basic flat file imports*.
 Each method has a few variants, which we'll describe later.

 * Bulk HFile imports are highly performant because the import function pre-splits your data into Hadoop HFiles and imports them directly.
-When importing larger datasets, this can yield 10x ingestion performance compared to standard import methods.
-Splice Machine recommends that you use bulk HFile importing when possible; there are only restrictions: 1) bulk HFile importing cannot update existing records in your database, and 2) constraint checks are not applied to new records when using bulk HFile importing.
+When importing larger datasets, this can yield 10x ingestion performance compared to basic import methods.
+Splice Machine recommends that you use bulk HFile importing when possible; there are only two restrictions: 1) bulk HFile importing cannot update existing records in your database, and 2) constraint checks are not applied to new records when using bulk HFile importing.

-* Standard flat file imports are also performant, and have two important features that may be of importance to you: 1) you can update existing records in addition to adding new records (if and only if the table you're importing into has a Primary Key), and 2) constraint checking is applied to inserts and updates when using standard import methods.
+* Basic flat file imports are also performant, and have two important features that may be of importance to you: 1) you can update existing records in addition to adding new records (if and only if the table you're importing into has a Primary Key), and 2) constraint checking is applied to inserts and updates when using basic import methods.

 Note that all of the file import procedures require you to specify the same information about your data, such as: which delimiters are used, how dates and times are formatted, which character set is used, and how to handle invalidly formatted input records.
 You basically point the procedure at your source data and destination table/index, specify a few parameters, and start loading your data.